-Forested stands were defined as contiguous tree stands with a minimum patch size of > 0.5 ha.
-These forests cover approximately 30% of the land in Saanich.
+Forested stands cover approximately 30% of the land in Saanich.
 Intact areas are scattered across the District and broken up by urbanized areas, farmland, and infrastructure.
-Most forests in Saanich are less than 150 years old, owing to a long history of logging that has eliminated nearly all old-growth trees in the District.
-Approximately 2% of forests still contain trees that are old growth, >250 years old (Figure 8).
+Most forests in Saanich are less than 150 years old, owing to a long history of logging that has eliminated nearly all old-growth trees in the District (Figure 8).
+Approximately 2% of forests still contain trees that are old growth.
 Many of these old growth trees are located in protected areas such as PKOLS (Mount Douglas Park), Elk/Beaver Lake Regional Park, and Mount Work Regional Park (Figure 9).
-Stand age classifications are based on TEM data.